Remember fax machines?

 OneDrive is Microsoft’s offering to the free cloud storage universe.
 The free plan gives you 5 GB of free storage space, so you’ll have to be a little more conservative than you would be with Google’s roomy 15 GB.
 Still, OneDrive is a sleek, easy-to-use file sharing system.
 Collaboration and online editing work through the Share feature in Office documents.

-As a bonus, Paid plans start at $1.99/month for 50 GB of space.
+Cost to upgrade: Paid plans start at $1.99/month for 50 GB of space.
 So if you need more space than the free plans offer but less than a terabyte, OneDrive could be your solution.
 Business plans start at $60/user/year and come with 1 TB.

 Have you tried OneDrive?
 Leave a review!